melezhik/outthentic-dsl/README.md

     between foo bar
     # all check expressions here
-    # will be applied to chunks
+    # will be applied to the chunks
     # between /foo/ ... /bar/
     hello       # should match once
     hello again # should match once

-    # if you want to get back to a normal mode
+    # if you want to get back to an original search context
-    # just say restore_context:
+    # just say reset_context:

     reset_context:
     hello       # should match two times